top of page

 About

-Osprey Solutions, LLC is a Seattle-based wildlife consulting firm whose mission is to provide a full range of Osprey nest management services to industry and government.
-Building on decades of field research and nest management experience, our staff has developed state-of-the-art products to eliminate negative human-wildlife interactions associated with Osprey use of infrastructure for nesting.
+Osprey Solutions, LLC is a Seattle-based wildlife consulting firm whose mission is to provide a full range of Osprey research and nest management services to industry and government.
+Building on decades of field research and nest management experience, Jim Kaiser has developed and patented state-of-the-art products to eliminate negative human-wildlife interactions associated with Osprey use of infrastructure for nesting.

 We have provided nest management services to the following clients: